adaawang/adaawang.github.io/_pages/about.md

 layout: about
 title: Ada aywang
 permalink: /
-subtitle: DPhil candidate in sociology, University of Oxford
+subtitle: A hopefully and helplessly final-year PhD candidate in sociology, University of Oxford
 selected_papers: false
 social: false
 announcements: